How to: Insert Snippets Into Your Code (Visual Basic)

 There are two ways to find the shortcut name for a code snippet:

-Use the Code Snippets Manager to view the shortcuts for all the snippets.
+Use theto view the shortcuts for all the snippets.

 The shortcut is displayed as part of the description ToolTip in the code snippet picker.

-To insert a snippet into your code by using Windows Explorer
+To insert a snippet into your code using Windows Explorer

 Open Windows Explorer.

-Navigate in Windows Explorer to the folder that contains the file that you want to insert.
-If you chose the default location for the installation of Visual Studio, the snippets are stored in C:\Program Files\Microsoft Visual Studio 9.0\VB\Snippets\1033.
-If you chose the default location for the installation of Visual Basic Express, the snippets are stored in C:\Program Files\Microsoft Visual Studio 9\Common7\IDE\VBExpress\Snippets\1033.
+Navigate in Windows Explorer to the folder that contains the file you want to insert.
+If you chose the default location for the installation of Visual Studio 2005, the snippets are stored in C:\Program Files\Microsoft Visual Studio 8\Vb.
+If you chose the default location for the installation of Visual Basic 2005 Express Edition, the snippets are stored in C:\Program Files\Microsoft Visual Studio 8\Common7\IDE\VBExpress\Snippets\1033.

-Drag the file from Windows Explorer to the location in your code where you want to insert it.
+Drag the file from Windows Explorer to the place in your code where you want to insert it.